Terry Berlier: Solo exhibitions

 Berlier has 20 solo exhibitions on her CV spanning from 2000 to 2021.
 She has exhibited her work all over the United States, as well as Japan, Norway, and Spain.

-Her most recent solo exhibition, A Kind of Ache (2021), took place at The Clarice gallery at the University of Maryland in collaboration with composer Sarah Heinnes and the band The Living Earth, who played music during the show.
+A recent project, A Kind of Ache (2021), commissioned by and took place at The Clarice gallery at the University of Maryland in collaboration with composer Sarah Heinnes and the band The Living Earth, who played music during the show.
+The piece was performed at EMPAC, Experimental Media + Performing Arts Center at Rensselaer Polytechnic Institute (RPI), Troy, NY in 2023.
 In 2017 her exhibition Resounding Desire Lines was featured at the Center for New Music in San Francisco, CA. Her sculptures, designed with kinetics and interactivity, were displayed as a part of the Maker Music Festival.
 In 2014 at the Weston Art Gallery in Cincinnati, Ohio her exhibition Time Slip displayed two of her large-scale works that represent the environment and time perception: Standard Time and Not So Solid Earth.
 Her exhibition Sounding Board (2012) at the Thomas Welton Art Gallery at Stanford University displayed four of her kinetic sculptures, including Play, This Side Up Handle With Care, a treehouse sculpture.
 During her Recology Residency in San Francisco, CA, Berlier exhibited with other artists in residency Donna Anderson Kam and Ethan Estess. her sculptures were ones that "metaphorically excavate and honor these [modern] inventions and our intertwined relationships to them."
+In 2012, Berlier had a solo exhibition, Even the Windmills are Weakening, at Recology AIR San Francisco aka the Dump.
+Here, artists create pieces using recycled materials while in residence for four months.
+Berlier created over seventeen new sculptures while at Recology.
 One of her earliest solo exhibitions that gained coverage was Open Secret (2011) at the San Francisco Arts Commission Grove Street Gallery.
 This exhibition featured found web photos of nuclear waste and nuclear plants as a response to nuclear issues.